Murthy v. Missouri: Dissent

 Justice Alito wrote the dissent, joined by Thomas and Gorsuch.
 He wrote that this was "one of the most important free speech cases to reach this Court in years", that the respondents had brought enough evidence to suggest the government's actions were unconstitutional, but that the Court "shirks that duty and thus permits the successful campaign of coercion in this case to stand as an attractive model for future officials who want to control what the people say, hear, and think.
 That is regrettable."

 Aftermath

 The decision attracted both support and criticism.
 Some commentators praised the Court's decision to reverse the Fifth Circuit, claiming the case was a politically motivated effort by conservative activists.
 Others agreed with the Court's opinion but were disappointed that the Court did not use the opportunity to articulate a clear standard for government coercion and free expression.
 Many libertarian and conservative commentators called the ruling a threat to Americans' speech rights.

 On January 20, 2025, the first day of his second term as president, Donald Trump signed the Restoring Freedom of Speech and Ending Federal Censorship executive order.
 A response to actions the government allegedly took under Biden that were central to the case, the order would prevent the federal government from interfering with any protected free speech unless the administration approved.

+In March 2026, the Trump administration and the states reached a settlement that would block the U.S. Surgeon General, the Centers for Disease Control and Prevention (CDC), and the Cybersecurity and Infrastructure Security Agency (CISA) from threatening or coercing platforms with regulatory action to influence content moderation decisions for ten years.